 Please click on the links below, to download a flyer for a Kids’ and Teens’ Circle nearest you.

-Amina Ghorob is a Girl Scout in High School.
+Amina Pasha is a Girl Scout in High School.
 She is currently working on her Gold Award.
 Amina has dedicated herself to improve her community by supporting CSCVVSB.
 Her Gold Award is to create an interactive journal for self awareness, and have users take the negative they and release it through art.

 Amina’s Journal is available on Amazon.
 All proceeds from the book benefit the Cancer Support Community VVSB.